ckb-devrel/ckb-ssri-std/ckb-ssri-std/README.md

         - `SSRI.get_methods(offset: u64, limit: u64) -> Vec<Bytes8>`
         - `SSRI.has_methods(methods: Vec<Bytes8>) -> Vec<bool>`
     - [ ] TODO: By using the `#[ssri_module]` macro and `#[ssri_method]` attribute, methods can be automatically exposed in the namespace defined by trait name.
-3. By implementing traits from `ckb_ssri_sdk::public_module_traits` in the SSRI-Compliant Smart Contract, infrastructures would be able to provide richer information off-chain as well for all kinds of purposes based on the SSRI protocol.
+3. By implementing traits from `ckb_ssri_std::public_module_traits` in the SSRI-Compliant Smart Contract, infrastructures would be able to provide richer information off-chain as well for all kinds of purposes based on the SSRI protocol.

 ## Example Contract

-[`pausable-udt`](https://github.com/Alive24/ckb_ssri_sdk/tree/main/contracts/pausable-udt) is a real production level contract (instead of a pseudo-project) that exemplifies the usage of SSRI.
+[`pausable-udt`](https://github.com/ckb-devrel/pausable-udt) is a real production level contract (instead of a pseudo-project) that exemplifies the usage of SSRI.

 ## [ ] TODO: Defining a SSRI Module with `proc-macros` and Implement SSRI Traits